 November 15, 2018

-The Center for Biological Diversity announced that it will sue the Trump administration for failing to protect the Pascagoula (Graptemys gibbonsi) and Pearl River (Graptemys pearlensis) map turtles, two turtle species that the center says are threatened by such issues as habitat loss and degradation caused by dams, the channeling of rivers and the clearing of floodplains, habitats that are considered critical to the survival of these two species.
+The Center for Biological Diversity announced its intent to sue the Trump administration for failing to protect the Pascagoula (Graptemys gibbonsi) and Pearl River (Graptemys pearlensis) map turtles, two turtle species that the center says are threatened by such issues as habitat loss and degradation caused by dams, the channeling of rivers and the clearing of floodplains, habitats that are considered critical to the survival of these two species.

 The Pascagoula map turtle is native to the Pascagoula River, and is endemic to Mississippi.